 Students graduate with an industry partnership certificate from BCIT, working experience in a real environment with relevant, in demand industry certifications.

-*Please note that work terms are not guaranteed and are at the discretion of the HTP department head/coordinator.
+*Please note that work terms are not guaranteed and are at the discretion of the TPP department head/coordinator.

 |Technology Support Professional|